palmetto/mongoose-log-history/CONTRIBUTING.md

 Thank you for considering contributing to this project!
 We welcome bug reports, feature requests, and pull requests.

+## Requirements

+- Node.js **18** or higher
+- Mongoose **8** or higher

+Please ensure you are using a supported version of Node.js and Mongoose before contributing or running tests.

 ## How to Contribute

 ### 1. Reporting Bugs or Requesting Features